vishnumadhu365/apr18-oneapi-ai-workshop/README.md

 ## Welcome
-Thank you for choosing to attend the AI Workshop @ oneAPI Devsummit 2023.
+Thank you! for choosing to attend the Intel AI Workshop <br>
 This github repository holds the necessary artifacts for participating in the handson AI workshop. <br>

 ## Objectives
 1. Get the hands-on experience on the new [Intel® Developer Cloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html).